 The purchase of the Warrants by a Belgian resident individual is in principle not subject to Belgian personal income tax.
-Any capital gains realised by the relevant individual upon the transfer of the Warrants and/or the automatic exercise of the Warrants into the Cash Settlement Amount on the relevant expiration date are, as a matter of principle, not subject to Belgian personal income tax provided that the transaction concerned falls within the scope of the exemption for normal management of the relevant individual's private estate.
-Any capital losses realised by the individual upon the transfer of the Warrants and/or the automatic exercise of the Warrants into the Cash Settlement Amount on the relevant and/or the automatic exercise of the Warrants into the Cash Settlement Amount on the relevant expiration date are generally not tax deductible.
+Any capital gains realised by the relevant individual upon the transfer of the Warrants and/or the automatic exercise of the Warrants into the Early Cash Settlement Amount (if applicable) and/or the Cash Settlement Amount on the relevant expiration dates are, as a matter of principle, not subject to Belgian personal income tax provided that the transaction concerned falls within the scope of the exemption for normal management of the relevant individual's private estate.
+Any capital losses realised by the individual upon the transfer of the Warrants and/or the automatic exercise of the Warrants into the Early Cash Settlement Amount (if applicable) and/or the Cash Settlement Amount on the relevant expiration dates are generally not tax deductible.